kaladay/fw-registry/README.md

 ## Variable substitution

-The workflow JSON files are templates initially processed by `fw-cli` using node handlebars template engine followed by Java delegate expression value variable substitution done with [FreeMarkerTemplateUtils](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/ui/freemarker/FreeMarkerTemplateUtils.html) in `mod-camunda` Java delegates.
+The workflow JSON files are templates initially processed by `fw-cli` using node handlebars template engine followed by Java delegate expression value variable substitution done with [FreeMarkerTemplateUtils](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/ui/freemarker/FreeMarkerTemplateUtils.html) in `mod-camunda` Java delegates and [JUEL](https://juel.sourceforge.net/) used by the Camunda BPMN engine.
 These JSON files are also a `fw-cli` representation of `mod-workflow` domain model which is heavily influenced on [BPMN](https://www.bpmn.org/) and [Camunda](https://camunda.com/).

 ***These hold credentials/secrets that conf node package used by fw-cli to store configurations loaded into a user home app data directory.***